Wandisa Guida

 Wandisa Guida (born 21 April 1935) is an Italian former film, stage and television actress.
 She was sometimes credited as Wandisa Leigh.

-Born in Trani, Guida took part in the Miss Italia beauty contest in 1954, winning the title of Miss Cinema.
+Born in Trani, Italy, Guida took part in the Miss Italia beauty contest in 1954, winning the title of Miss Cinema.
 She then moved to Rome to attend the Centro Sperimentale di Cinematografia, and after the graduation she appeared in dozens of genre films, sometimes starring in the main roles.